WilBtc/TradingAgent/README.md

 Hey, it's WilBTC.

-I built this because I was tired of losing money on stupid trades.
+I built this because I was tired of trading my time.

 Tired of waking up to blown positions.
 Tired of missing obvious opportunities.